lunyi476/springbootjpaforangular16_AWS/README.md

 It is like simplified Microservice and REST application.

 For easy way to embedded angular into springboot. there are some points:
+(0) In order to use gulpfile as ES Module (import  instead of require), change package to type: module in root directory, not chnage angular project package.json (still use reqire of CommonJS module).

 (1) On Visual Code (suppose you created angular app in Visual Code), build angular application as product into dist folder.
     Or you can build it from springboot application folder after copying.